swiftlang/swift-package-manager/Documentation/Reference.md

     example/Tests/FooTests/WidgetTests.swift

-defined a `FooTests` test suite.
-By convention, when there is a sources module `Foo` and a matching tests module `FooTests`, the package manager will establish an implicit dependency between the test suite and the target it assumes it is trying to test.
+defined a `FooTests` test module.
+By convention, when there is a sources module `Foo` and a matching tests module `FooTests`, the package manager will establish an implicit dependency between the test module and the target it assumes it is trying to test.

 On Linux, the `XCTest` testing framework does not support dynamic discovery of tests.
 Instead, packages which are intended for use on Linux should include an:

     example/Tests/LinuxMain.swift

-file which imports all of the individual test suites in the package, and then invokes `XCTest.XCTMain` passing it the list of all tests.
+file which imports all of the individual test modules in the package, and then invokes `XCTest.XCTMain` passing it the list of all tests.

 ### Other Rules

-* `Tests` or any other subdirectory can be excluded via Manifest file.
-The package manager will add an implicit dependency between the test suite and the target it assumes it is trying to test when the sub directory in `Tests` and package *name* are the same.
+* `Tests` or any other subdirectory can be [excluded](#exclude) via Manifest file.
-* Subdirectories of a directory named `Sources`, `Source`, `srcs` or `src` become modules.
+* Subdirectories of a directory named `Sources`, `Source`, `srcs` or `src` in the root directory become modules.
 * It is acceptable to have no `Sources` directory, in which case the root directory is treated as a single module (place your sources there) or sub directories of the root are considered modules.
 Use this layout convention for simple projects.

 ---